Your Cart is EmptyContinue Shopping

 One potential solution is to try using a plain rice water hair treatment for a month first since that’s how long it usually takes to start seeing results.
 Remember you have to be both patient and consistent.
 If during that time you don’t experience any side effects—a good thing—but you’re not happy with the results—a bad thing—then, by all means, give the fermented version a shot!
 Some women add a few drops of essential oil to their fermented rice water to try to mask the smell.
 You might want to make sure you don’t plan on going anywhere for the day though!

-How to Use Rice Water for Hair Growth
+How to Use Rice Water for Hair Retention

 According to Cosmopolitan Magazine, you can use the method below.
 It’s the same one used by the women in the Huangluo Yao Village.